Skip to content

 • Otherwise, return use R's internal tar implementation, which may encounter issues with long filenames.

-Package Caching#
+Package caching

 The packrat package attempts to re-use R packages whenever possible.
 The shiny package, for example, is installed when the first Shiny application is deployed.
-That version of shiny is placed into the packrat package cache and associated with that Shiny application deployment.
+That version of shiny is placed into the package cache and associated with that Shiny application deployment.
 Other Shiny applications built with the same version of the shiny package will use that cached installation.
 Deployments are faster when they can take advantage of previously-installed packages.

-The packrat package cache allows multiple versions of a package to exist on a system.
+The package cache allows multiple versions of a package to exist on a system.
 An old Shiny application built with shiny version 1.0.5 continues to use that package version even as newer deployments choose updated versions of shiny.
 Each Shiny application has an R environment with its expected shiny version.
 The different applications and shiny versions coexist.

 Publish new content without worrying about package updates breaking existing, deployed content.
 Distinct versions of packages are kept isolated from each other.

-Package Compilation#
+Package compilation

 Some packages contain C and C++ code components.
 That code needs to be compiled during package installation.
 The Server.CompilationConcurrency setting controls the number of concurrent compilation processes used by package installation.